 Free-range chickens are more susceptible to predator attacks because they aren’t confined to a safe enclosure.
 If you live in an area that’s prone to a lot of predator attacks, you may need a more confined solution or perhaps a livestock guardian dog to keep your chickens safe.

 Oh yes, chickens like to go rogue.
 Why do they cross the road?
-Because the grass in the neighbors yard must be greener or perhaps the bugs are juicier.
+Because the grass in the neighbor’s yard must be greener or perhaps the bugs are juicier.
 At any rate, free-range chickens will start to wander beyond their allowed area.
-I usually remedy this by keeping them locked up in the coop for a few days and then they behave for a while afterwards.
+I usually remedy this by keeping them locked up in the coop for a few days and then they behave for a while afterward.

 Free-Range Chickens Poop Everywhere